mpicek/reCNN_visual_prosthesis/DOCUMENTATION.md

 In all three files it is usually very clear what functions were added/edited/not changed.
 However, it is always possible to use `diff` with the original Neuralpredictors library..

+### Description of other folders

-## metacentrum folder
+## `metacentrum/`

-This folder contains scripts for deployment of the models onto the MetaCentrum servers.
+This folder contains scripts and configs for deployment of the models onto the MetaCentrum servers.

+## `experiments/`

+In this folder, there are two files providing the experiments that were done with the trained networks.
+Moreover, it can generate multiple interesting figures that were subsequently used in the thesis.
+Just run `python experiments/experiments.py`.

+## `imgs/`

+Contains generated images.
+Most of them were used in the thesis.

+## `sandbox/`

+Consists of older experiments and tests that were believed to be important for archivation.
+Do not use this repository, it is just for the development.
+Nothing interesting here.

+## `sweep_configs/`

+A folder with multiple configuration files that were used for wandb sweeps.

-## Description of other files:
+## Description of files in the root directory of this repository

+`Antolik_dataset.py` and `Lurz_dataset.py` contain classes for work with datasets.

+`core.py`, `readout.py` contain the developed core and readout.

 `model_trainer.py` is a file with a purpose of preparing the datasets and setting up a training of a given model with a connection to Wandb.

-`models.py` contains developed models including the most important one: reCNN_bottleneck_CyclicGauss3d
+`models.py` contains developed models including the most important one: `reCNN_bottleneck_CyclicGauss3d`

 `present_best_models.py` is a file that is supposed to run an evaluation on the best models and print the obtained results.